Radicalism in the United States: Overview

 While Radical Republicans were not unified in regards to many issues in their early years, they were unified in their desire for the immediate complete abolition of slavery, belief in the predominance of Free Labor (both agricultural and industrial) over Slave Labor, support of Land Reform, suffrage expansion, opposition to the Southern Aristocracy, and belief in civil rights for emancipated slaves.

 The ideology reached its peak relevance during the Reconstruction period following the Civil War.
 Radical Republicans sought to guarantee civil rights for African Americans, ensure that the former Confederate states had limited power in the federal government, and promote free market capitalism in the South in place of a slave based economy.
 Many Radical Republicans were also supportive of Labor Unions, though this element would fade over time.
 Many liberal Radical Republicans, (Liberal in this case meaning pro-free trade, civil service reform, federalism, and generally soft money) such as Charles Sumner and Lyman Turnbull, eventually began to leave the faction for other parties and Republican factions as Reconstruction wore on to a point considered excessive and the corruption of many hardliners became evident.
+These Liberal Republicans would try to appeal to racists, and their successors would abandon racial equality altogether.

 The remaining radicals after this came to be referred to as the Stalwarts, and were from thereon marked primarily their advocacy of spoils system politics and African-American civil rights.
 It was eventually succeeded as a liberal egalitarian left leaning ideology by Populism and later Progressivism.

 According to Gene Clanton's study of Kansas from 1880s to 1910s, populism and progressivism in Kansas had similarities but different policies and distinct bases of support.
 Both opposed corruption and trusts.
 Populism emerged earlier and came out of the farm community.
 It was radically egalitarian in favor of the disadvantaged classes; it was weak in the towns and cities except in labor unions.
 Progressivism, on the other hand, was a later movement.
 It emerged after the 1890s from the urban business and professional communities.
 Most of its activists had opposed populism.
 It was elitist, and emphasized education and expertise.
 Its goals were to enhance efficiency, reduce waste, and enlarge the opportunities for upward social mobility.
 However, some former Populists changed their emphasis after 1900 and supported progressive reforms.

 Theodore Roosevelt and Woodrow Wilson were referred to as radicalist because they supported social-liberal reforms.